Surgeon Simulator

 Surgeon Simulator (formerly Surgeon Simulator 2013) is a surgical simulation video game developed and published by Bossa Studios.
 The initial version was created by Tom Jackson, Jack Good, Luke Williams and James Broadley in a 48-hour period for the 2013 Global Game Jam; the developers continued and spent 48 days creating a commercial version.
 The full version was released via Steam in April 2013, and GOG.com on 10 October 2013 followed by an iPad release on 7 March 2014.

-A sequel, Surgeon Simulator 2, was released in August 2020.

 On 26 August 2022, Bossa Studios sold the franchise to tinyBuild for $3 million.
 On 26 June 2024, Atari SA acquired the franchise from TinyBuild for an undisclosed amount and transitioned it to their Infogrames label.
+A sequel, Surgeon Simulator 2, was released in August 2020.